AppleWin/AppleWin/CONTRIBUTING.md

 * **Functionality should be prioritized over Form.** The _entire_ point of UI is to empower the user to do the thing they want to do and _then get out of their way._  A pretty UI, but one that frustrates users, is not empowering them.

 * Also keep in mind many so called modern UI/UX "experts" tend to make changes for the sake of change in order to sell a product.
 Worse they tend to focus on mobile design even when it makes little or no sense on a desktop platform.
-There is a time and a place to focus on Form but as a mature project we are more interested in stability and functionality than throwing on a fresh coat of paint that more likely to introduces a new set of bugs.
+There is a time and a place to focus on Form but as a mature project we are more interested in stability and functionality than throwing on a fresh coat of paint that more likely introduces a new set of bugs.

 Understand that not everyone will agree to UI changes.
-The developers have been using computers a very long time and are not interested in chasing modern UI fads unless it a good reason can be shown _why_ the UI should be changed.
+The developers have been using computers a very long time and are not interested in chasing modern UI fads unless a good reason can be shown _why_ the UI should be changed.
 For example, take a poll, or even better raise an issue asking for feedback.
 This way we have hard data showing that there is interest instead of assuming that a change is automatically "better".

 Trivial changes such as updating art are much easier to accept than rewriting the UI moving buttons around.